namtpham/casia2groundtruth/README.md

 * Recently, I received several requests of the original dataset since the server is no longer available.
 I upload this dataset to my Drive to spread this dataset to the research community. https://goo.gl/4Q7bJW

 * Update (09/30/2019): in this version, almost the noises in the previous version are handled.
+The file names are also revised carefully.

 Please notice that the authors made many mistakes in naming the files.
 I recommend you to rename the tampered images using the commands in the excel files.
 Due to the lack of manual file, I write up here the naming convention:

 ## Authentic images: